Stephen-Seo/TurnBasedMinecraftMod/README.md

 # Forge or NeoForge

-The `master` branch tracks the version of the mod for Minecraft Forge.
+The `forge` branch tracks the version of the mod for Minecraft Forge.

 The `neoforge` branch tracks the version of the mod for Minecraft NeoForge.